 In 2010 the 'Economic a Development Plan for Cavan Town and its Environs' was published by Indecon.
-This document examines opportunities for Cavan and presents a strategy to realise the potential of
+This document examines opportunities for Cavan and presents a strategy to realise the potential of actions, with each action having a lead agency.

-- Indigenous business development
+• Indigenous business development

-- Foreign Owned export activities
+Foreign Owned export activities

-- Tourism, retailing and service opportunities
+Tourism, retailing and service opportunities